Terry Gordy

-Terry Ray Gordy Sr. (April 23, 1961 – July 16, 2001) was an American professional wrestler from Soddy-Daisy, TN.
-Gordy appeared in the United States with promotions such as Mid-South Wrestling, Georgia Championship Wrestling, World Class Championship Wrestling, Jim Crockett Promotions/World Championship Wrestling and the Universal Wrestling Federation as a member of The Fabulous Freebirds.
-He also appeared in Japan with All Japan Pro Wrestling as one-half of The Miracle Violence Connection.
+Terry Ray Gordy Sr. (April 23, 1961 – July 16, 2001) was an American professional wrestler.
+Gordy appeared in the United States with professional wrestling promotions such as Mid-South Wrestling, Georgia Championship Wrestling, World Class Championship Wrestling, Jim Crockett Promotions/World Championship Wrestling and the Universal Wrestling Federation as a member of the Fabulous Freebirds.
+He also appeared in Japan with All Japan Pro Wrestling as one-half of the Miracle Violence Connection.

 Gordy held many championships throughout the course of his career, including the Triple Crown Heavyweight Championship, AJPW World Tag Team Championship, WCW World Tag Team Championship, NWA World Tag Team Championship, UWF Heavyweight Championship and SMW Heavyweight Championship.
-He was posthumously inducted into the Wrestling Observer, Professional Wrestling, and WWE Hall of Fame.
-He left behind three children: Amber Gordy, Miranda Gordy, and Ray Gordy.
+He was posthumously inducted into the Wrestling Observer Newsletter Hall of Fame, Professional Wrestling Hall of Fame and Museum, and WWE Hall of Fame.
+His son, Ray Gordy, also wrestled.

 Professional wrestling career

 Early career (1974–1980)

 Gordy was a standout high school football and baseball player at Rossville High School, but dropped out of high school following his freshman year.
 Trained by Archie Gouldie, he started wrestling at the age of 13 in 1974 as "Terry Mecca" for the International Wrestling Association.

 In early 1979, Gordy began wrestling under his real name and formed the Fabulous Freebirds with Michael Hayes, with Buddy Roberts later added to the group.
 Gordy and Hayes had met while training in Mississippi the year prior.